 Hybrid electric bicycles are available with different setups and in different price categories.
 They can either be cheap and intended for recreational riders or expensive and intended for fitness riders.

 This type is quite popular because of the practicality it offers.
+Step-through electric bikes, in particular, provide easy mounting and dismounting.
 It typically has wider tires, so it can be ridden on paved and unpaved roads.
 Depending on the price tag, your e-hybrid bike can have a 250W, 500W, or 750W motor, with or without the throttle.

 Cruiser and City E-Bikes